Friday, 12 December 2025

 When I first moved to the UK over 16 years ago, I believed the ultimate goal was home ownership.
 That’s what everyone talked about, the mortgage, the deposit, the postcode.
 It felt like the universal benchmark of success.
 And yes, owning a home is a milestone, a symbol of stability.
 But over time, I realised something deeper: the real English dream is freedom and for many of us, that comes through entrepreneurship.

-Entrepreneurship isn’t just about launching a startup or building a tech empire.
+Entrepreneurship isn’t just about launching a start-up or building a tech empire.
 It’s about owning your journey, your choices, and your voice.
+It's about building a brand and taking it to new heights.
 It’s about creating space for your ideas to thrive, even if that means stepping outside the traditional corporate path.

 I’ve seen professionals stuck in roles that didn’t value their voice, their ideas, or their potential.
 And I’ve been there myself, navigating the corporate maze, wondering if there’s more.
 The turning point came when I stopped asking, “What’s the next promotion?” and started asking, “What impact do I want to make?”